-A rooted Toon has a built-in web interface that lets you control it locally.
-If you want to do this outside your home network - on the road or in the office - there are two routes: port forwarding (fast, slightly more risky) or VPN (the neat solution).
+A rooted Toon has a built-in web interface that allows you to control it locally.
+If you want to do this from outside your home network — whilst travelling or at the office — there are two options: port forwarding (quick, but slightly riskier) or VPN (the secure solution).

-This article explains both options and walks through the configuration step by step.
+This article explains both options and walks you through the configuration step by step.

-First: do you have a fixed IP address?
+First of all: do you have a static IP address?

-Many internet connections are given a dynamic IP - that address can change every few days.
-For remote access, you need a stable address, or solve it with a DynDNS service (such as DuckDNS or No-IP) that automatically updates your public IP.
+Many internet connections are assigned a dynamic IP address — this address can change every few days.
+For remote access, you need a stable address, or you can solve this by using a DynDNS service (such as DuckDNS or No-IP) that automatically tracks your public IP address.

 Exception: Caiway or Delta customers are behind Carrier Grade NAT.
-Port forwarding will not work then, even with DynDNS.
-Request a fixed IP from your provider, or go directly to the VPN option below.
+Port forwarding will not work in this case, not even with DynDNS.
+Ask your provider for a static IP address, or go straight to the VPN option below.

 Option 1 — VPN (recommended)

 If your router supports a VPN server (Synology, pfSense, MikroTik, OpenWrt), this is the best approach.
-You don't open a port to the internet - you connect your phone or laptop to your home network via VPN first, and then just reach the Toon on its internal IP.
+You do not open a port to the internet — you first connect your phone or laptop to your home network via VPN, and then simply access the Toon using its internal IP address.

 Advantages: